hjgodwin/eyeTrackR/README.md

 # eyeTrackR

 R package for analysing eye-tracking data.
-Written by [Hayward Godwin](http://psychwire.wordpress.com/), 2011-2012.
+Written by [Hayward Godwin](http://psychwire.wordpress.com/), originally developed 2011-2012.
+Currently updating to a 2019 version!

-Note: very early stage of development.

 ### What's it all about?